-Having reviewed all of the evidence in the record, the administrative law judge finds: Having reviewed all of the evidence in the record, the administrative law judge finds: The unemployment insurance decision was mailed to the appellant's address of record on March 10, 2021.
+Having reviewed all of the evidence in the record, the administrative law judge finds: Having reviewed all of the evidence in the record, the administrative law judge finds: The unemployment insurance decision was mailed to the appellant's address of record on March 16, 2021.
 The appellant did not receive the decision.
 The first notice of disqualification claimant received was the overpayment decision dated March 11, 2022.
 The appeal was sent within ten days after receipt of the overpayment decision.

 Claimant began working for employer in 2019.
 Claimant last worked as caregiver.
-Claimant's son attends a daycare.
-Claimant received notice that her son was exposed to COVID and his daycare room was shut down from October 30, 2020, through November 11, 2020.
-(Exhibit A).
+Claimant received notice that her son was exposed to COVID and his daycare room was shut down from in December 2020.
 Claimant did not have alternate childcare available to her.
 Claimant informed her employer and took time off to care for her son.
 Claimant returned to work after the period of exposure.